 It is going too far, you will say, to consider the thing thus.

-This is what I read in Mr. M.&#8217;s tract:|
+This is what I read in Mr. M.'s tract:¦

-&#8220;The reminiscences of Babel are become the organs of the Holy Spirit.&#8221; It is, in effect, a special and magnificent token of the grace of God, What application does Mr. M. make of it? &#8220;*May it be so still*!
+"The reminiscences of Babel are become the organs of the Holy Spirit."
+It is, in effect, a special and magnificent token of the grace of God.
+What application does Mr. M. make of it? "*May it be so still*!
 The Church cannot begin its history again, and recover the unity which exists no more.
-All the efforts made to reunite Christians, in beginning by that which is outward, have only increased the bitterness of those differences| which exist, or created additional sects.
+All the efforts made to reunite Christians, in beginning by that which is outward, have only increased the bitterness of those differences¦ which exist, or created additional sects.
 We cannot escape from our humiliation; but, by the grace of God, we can avoid the sin which has associated itself therewith.
-Let us be but of *one heart and one soul*; it little matters then that we are no longer one single denomination [that is to say, the thing which, according to Mr. M.&#8217;s own avowal, God has established, and which alone the Bible recognizes].
-Grace has no need to overthrow the walls of separation, which it can rise above.&#8221;
+Let us be but of *one heart and one soul*; it little matters then that we are no longer one single denomination [that is to say, the thing which, according to Mr. M.'s own avowal, God has established and which alone the Bible recognizes].
+Grace has no need to overthrow the walls of separation, which it can rise above."

-This does not mean, have brotherly love towards every Christian, and receive him with open arms&#8212;language to which the heart should freely respond.
+This does not mean, have brotherly love towards every Christian, and receive him with open arms -- language to which the heart should freely respond.
 It is to say, that we should remain in that which is contrary to the word of God, in outward sin, and that grace, without removing it, will rise above it!